arantespp/arantespp.com/posts/zettel/the-economics-of-holding-wip-changes-when-queue-size-changes.md

 ## Theses

-- Therefore, the cost of a job when the queue state is low changes when the queue is in a high state.
+- Therefore, the cost of a job when the queue state is low increases when the queue is in a high state.

-- It's logical to purge jobs of low value from the queue whenever there is a surplus of high-value jobs, ensuring open slots for other high-value jobs.

-- You must ask whether it's appropriate to hold jobs in the queue using your economic framework.
-It's like a hospital moving noncritical patients from the limited number of emergency room beds to serve critical patients.

 ## Questions